ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

             }
         }

-Finally, we add two public read-only accessors to retrieve the names of the previously grown crops by other scripts.
+Finally, we add two public read-only accessors that allow our other scripts to retrieve the names of the previously grown crops.
+This may come in handy for logging purposes, although the heavy lifting will be done by the `AllowsSowing` and `RecordHarvest` methods.

 .. code-block:: csharp
    :caption: Creating public accessors for previous crops